 The level of printing may vary depending on your course.
 Where there may be significant costs, this will be identified on the course information page.

 The prices below have remained unchanged since 2012 and there is no charge for scanning:

 - A4 Colour simplex (£0.08)

 - A3 Colour Simplex (£0.09)

 - A3 Colour Duplex (£0.15)

-Stratford-upon-Avon College is dedicated to providing student satisfaction.
+Stratford-upon-Avon College (and merger partner Solihull College & University Centre) is dedicated to providing student satisfaction.
 However we also understand that sometimes things don’t go to plan.
 If an issue cannot be resolved, students are able to raise any concerns they have both academic and non-academic.
 The Code of Practice on Student Concerns and Complaints is the procedure to deal with complaints, in a fair, consistent and acceptable time frame.
 If dissatisfied with the outcome, students can get in contact with The Office of the Independent Adjudicator (OIA), an independent body which reviews complaints from students.
 The Code of Practice on Admissions is a procedure for reviewing the decisions made during the application and admissions process.